dotnet/AspNetCore.Docs/docs/client-side/yeoman.rst

  yo aspnet --gulp

-The generator also configures **package.json** to load Grunt or Gulp and configures **project.json** to restore client-side packages using the `Bower client-side package manager <http://docs.asp.net/en/latest/client-side/bower.html>`_.
+The generator also configures **package.json** to load Grunt or Gulp and adds bower.json to restore client-side packages using the `Bower client-side package manager <http://docs.asp.net/en/latest/client-side/bower.html>`_.

 Building and Running from Visual Studio
 ---------------------------------------